yltw27/software-engineering/notes/JavaScript/react.md

 - Hooks are functions that let you “hook into” React state and lifecycle features
 - Hooks are a way to reuse _stateful_ logic, not state itself.
 In fact, each _call_ to a Hook has a completely isolated state — so you can even use the same custom Hook twice in one component
 - When to use hooks?
 When you write a function component and realize you need to add some **state** to it

-- **Rules of hooks**
+#### **Rules of hooks**

-  - Only call Hooks **at the top level**.
+- Only call Hooks **at the top level** before any early returns.
 Don’t call Hooks inside loops, conditions, or nested functions
-  - Only call Hooks **from React function components**.
+- Only call Hooks **from React function components or custom hooks**.
 Don’t call Hooks from regular JavaScript functions or class components

 #### useState